 • Class Discussion & Participation 200 points

-• Music Journal 200 points
+• Music Journal 300 points

 • Reflection/Response Papers 300 points

-• Mid-Term Examination 150 points

-• Final Examination 150 points
+• Final Examination 200 points

 DESCRIPTION OF ASSIGNMENTS

 1. Class Discussion and Participation: All students are expected to participate in the course (on-site and online) regularly.
 Failure to do so can have an adverse affect on a student's ability to remain informed and connected to the inner workings of the course.
 During the class it is the student's responsibility to keep a critical eye and ear tuned to the materials presented and topics discussed.
 An active presence in online discussion forums on a weekly basis is required in order to earn participation credit.
 Assigned readings should be completed in advance of the time they appear on the course calendar.